squiidz/fur/README.md

 - Global Middleware declaration.
 - Shorter version, for static file serving.
 - Server instance as a Struct.
+- Force a HTTP method on a route.
 - Chaining Options on the Server at Creation.
 - Simple Context Struct